 Usually, security is the hardest element to pull off as it is always somewhat detached from the main system.
 This process starts from assets inventory and goes all the way through access inventory to the implementation of security measures such as system scans.

-However, with the structure crispy clean accessible and the majority of the processes automated — it is not a big deal to keep the thing safe.
+However, with the structure crispy clean accessible and most of the processes automated — it is not a big deal to keep the thing safe.

 According to the statistics, it is clear that DevOps has lived up to all the expectations the developers had.
 The only thing that hasn’t quite hit the mark is the increase in income but this is expected to change.